bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 Note that the two parameters in `br` will be used for the continuation of Fold points of periodic orbits.

+See [ODE](@id lorenz98-take2) for an example of use.

-## From Zero-Hopf (ZH) point to curve NS of period orbits
+## From Zero-Hopf (ZH) point to curve NS of periodic orbits

-From the [Zero-Hopf normal form](http://scholarpedia.org/article/Zero-Hopf_bifurcation), we know that there is a curve of Neimark-Sacker (NS) bifurcations of periodic orbits which branches from it.
+From the [Zero-Hopf normal form](http://scholarpedia.org/article/Zero-Hopf_bifurcation), we know that there is a curve of Neimark-Sacker (NS) bifurcations of periodic orbits near the bifurcation point.

 We provide an automatic branch switching method in this case which reads as follows: